aatman-24/aatman-24/README.md

-# Hi there, I'm Aatman Panseriya 👋
+# Hi there, I'm Aatman 👋

-I'm a passionate Software Engineer currently working at HashedIn by Deloitte, based in Bengaluru, India.
-I specialize in building scalable systems and automating complex workflows.
-I love tackling technical challenges and delivering impactful solutions.
+I'm a passionate Software Engineer currently working at HashedIn by Deloitte, Bengaluru, India.

-## 💻 Technologies & Tools
-- **Languages**: Java, C++, Python, SQL
-- **Frameworks**: Spring Boot, Spring Security, Spring Batch, Spring Cloud, Django, Express.js, Node.js
-- **Databases**: PostgreSQL, MySQL, MongoDB, SQLite, Redis
-- **Tools**: AWS, Docker, RabbitMQ, Apache Kafka, Git, JUnit, Mockito
-- **Others**: GraphQL, API Gateway, Maven, Liquibase, Hibernate, Sequelize
+I love building scalable systems and automating complex workflows.
+Deeply interested in understanding the inner workings of technology and how it operates.
+Fascinated by distributed systems and managing their complexities.
+Always eager to learn and explore the depths of emerging technologies.

+I primarily work with Java, Spring Boot, and Microservices to build scalable applications.
+My expertise extends to cloud technologies, particularly AWS, along with tools like Docker, RabbitMQ, and Apache Kafka for system orchestration.
+I also have strong experience in PostgreSQL for database management and use Git for version contro

 ## 🌱 Currently Learning
-- System Design
-- Advanced Kafka & Cloud Architecture
+System Design, Advanced Kafka & Cloud Architecture, Distributed Systems, Microservices Architecture, Kubernetes

-## 🚀 Projects
-- **[Blood Donor Hub](#)**: A platform for managing blood donation and campaign processes, built with Spring Boot and MySQL.
-- **[BabyCareConnect](#)**: A baby growth tracking platform with personalized recommendations, built with Node.js, Express, and AWS.

-## 🏆 Achievements
-- Awarded the ‘Excellence Award’ at HashedIn by Deloitte for outstanding contributions.
-- Secured 3rd place in the Deloitte Tech Championship 2023.
-- Ranked in the Top 10 of the 'Code Innovation Series' by Incubate (2021).

 ## 📬 Let's Connect
 - Email: [aatman.code@gmail.com](mailto:aatman.code@gmail.com)